vsslctrl/vsslctrl/README.md

 ## Another (Lite) Way

-If you perfer to not run the complete intergration, you can send basic HEX commands to the VSSL device using [Netcat](https://nc110.sourceforge.io/) (or ant network tool) on port `50002`.
+If you perfer to not run the complete intergration, you can send basic HEX commands to the VSSL device using [Netcat](https://nc110.sourceforge.io/) (or any network tool) on port `50002`.

 | HEX      	| Description |
 | ---------------------- 	| ----------- |